The Planning and Zoning Division

 Planner: Robert Kirschmann firstname.lastname@example.org

 The purpose of zoning is to guide the development of land in accordance with the County’s Comprehensive Plan, and to promote the public health, safety and general welfare of the County’s residents.
 Zoning districts specify permitted land uses, minimum lot sizes, and certain site development standards such as setbacks and screening.
-Because Cochise County encompasses a large and diverse area, there are 34 individual zoning districts.
+There are 34 individual zoning districts.

-A new subdivision is created when a large parcel is divided into 6 or more smaller parcels when any one of these parcels is smaller than 36-acres.
+A new subdivision is created when a large parcel is divided into six or more smaller parcels when any one of these parcels is smaller than 36-acres.
 The Cochise County Subdivision Regulations contain the procedures for creating a new subdivision.
+The purpose of the Subdivision Regulations is to implement the Comprehensive Plan Goals of promoting orderly growth, providing for adequate roads, utilities, water and wastewater treatment, ensuring that structures are not built in areas subject to flooding and ensuring an accurate legal description when dividing a large parcel into smaller lots for sale.

 The Planning Commission consists of 9-members appointed by the Board of Supervisors for four-year terms.
 Each supervisor appoints 3-members from the district they represent.
 Their main function is to make recommendations to the Board of Supervisors on rezonings, Comprehensive Plan amendments and to make decisions on special use permit applications.